 VCIL has specific programs that benefit the residents of Richmond, including the Sue Williams Freedom Fund, which provides grant dollars for assistive technology not otherwise covered by insurance (hearing aids, vehicle modifications, scooters etc), Meals on Wheels for people under the age of 60 and who have a disability (the Council on Aging serves people over the age of 60) and the Home Access Program, providing ramps and bathroom modifications to residents.
 VCIL's Peer Advocate Counselors (PACs) offer peer-to-peer services for people seeking assistance because of barriers they are experiencing.
 All of our PACs have disabilities themselves and have navigated many of these barriers already.
-This past year one resident utilized our HAP program and received a bathroom modification and one received meals on wheels through our Meals on Wheels program.
+This past year two residents received meals on wheels through our Meals on Wheels program, one worked with a PAC to achieve their goals and 2 residents contacted our I&R specialist.